What to Do If You Lost Your NYSC Certificate

 Frequently Asked Questions (FAQs)

-1. Can I get a softcopy or scanned copy of my NYSC certificate from their portal?
+1. Will I be able to get a softcopy or a scanned version of my NYSC certificate on their portal?

-Some employers may accept your call-up letter temporarily, but it’s not a legal replacement for the NYSC certificate.
-Always aim to retrieve the original.
+There are employers who might accept your call-up letter on a short-term basis, but it is not your legal substitute to the NYSC certificate.
+In case seek to get the original.

-Only with a signed authorization letter and proper identification from the person making the request.
+A signed authorization letter and proper identification by the person requesting is only permissible.

-You can write to the NYSC Director-General for certificate verification.
-Include a copy of the certificate in question and a formal letter explaining your request.
+They include writing requesting certificate verification to the NYSC Director-General.
+Include a photocopy of the certificate in question together with a formal letter addressed to you to state your request.

 Conclusion